peter-mxtoolbox/vastlands/Retired Players/Garland Churchwater.md

 #### Events
-Got wounded trying to stop a runaway Glasshorn and cart during [[First Time in the Secret Oasis]]
+Got wounded trying to stop a runaway Glasshorn and cart during [[2021-12-01 First Time in the Secret Oasis]]

 #### Quotes